lnsy-dev/lnsy-dev.github.io/_posts/2025-05-31-how-to-get-to-and-maintain-inbox-zero.md

 Here are my techniques if you want to try:

 1. **Utilize the Snooze Feature For Important Emails** When you select an email, a menu apears at the top of both Gmail and Proton Mail.
 In this menu there is a clock icon.
-This is the single most important tool for both emails and living in general: the snooze button.

-  A lot of emails don't need to get done today or immediately.
+This is the single most important tool for both emails and living in general: the snooze button. <br> <br> A lot of emails don't need to get done today or immediately.
 Maybe you have a hour scheduled for emails, or you know that on Friday afternoon you're going to be tired and distracted so you might as well answer emails.
 Snooze any emails that must be replied to for a later date.
 In fact, for this project, snooze all of them for tomorrow.
 Today you're going to be zen.

 2. **Declare Email Bankruptcy, Accept you will miss some things and archive all of it** I did this about a decade ago on Gmail.
 I archived several thousand emails and never looked back.
 If someone really needs to talk to you they'll send you another email.